TNanukem/scikit-net/paper/paper.md

 - A `supervised` package responsible for supervised learning tasks where one has labeled data.

-- A `unsupervised` package responsible for unsupervised learning tasks where one does not have labeled data.
+- An `unsupervised` package responsible for unsupervised learning tasks where one does not have labeled data.

-- A `semi-supervised` package responsible for semi-supervised learning tasks where one have a small set of labeled data.
+- A `semi-supervised` package responsible for semi-supervised learning tasks where one has a small set of labeled data.

 - A `utils` package with some auxiliary functions for the other packages.